High-risk, high-expense security for celebrities plagued by stalkers

-“48 Hours” and correspondent Erin Moriarty investigate the horrors of stalking and how CBS’ “NCIS” star Pauley Perrette is fighting to change the laws to protect victims in a special two-hour broadcast, “Stalked,” airing Saturday, Feb.
-25, at a special time, 9-11 p.m.
+"48 Hours" and correspondent Erin Moriarty investigate the horrors of stalking and how CBS' "NCIS" star Pauley Perrette is fighting to change the laws to protect victims in a special two-hour rebroadcast of "Stalked," airing Saturday, Sept.
+9 from 9-11 p.m.
 ET/PT on CBS.

 In recent celebrity stalking cases, Los Angeles courtroom events have shined a spotlight on the personal dangers some Hollywood stars face and the surprising extent and expense of protection measures these celebrities are forced to take.